JimJ0112/Geovest/README.md

-# Creating a README.md file with the generated content

-readme_content = """# 🌍 GeoVest - Real-Time GPS Vest Tracking
+# 🌍 GeoVest - Real-Time GPS Vest Tracking

 GeoVest is an **IoT-based GPS tracking system** that integrates **ESP32-powered vests** with a **real-time web application**.
 Designed for **live tracking**, it helps monitor the location of personnel using a **GY-NEO6MV2 GPS module** and **Leaflet.js map visualization**.